Felony Criminal Charges: Your Defense

 There is more variability to how a felony charge can proceed than for misdemeanors.
 Felony charges can be initiated in either the District Court or the Circuit Court.
-The most common path, is that you will be arrested and taken to the local jail.
-Typically, you will be given an amount that you can post as bond to be released shortly after arriving at the jail.
+The most common path is that you will be arrested and taken to the local jail.
+Typically, you will be given an amount of bail that you can post, as a bond, to be released shortly after arriving at the jail.
 However, this can vary depending on the severity of the crime and your history with the criminal justice system.
 If you can post bond, then you will be allowed to remain out of jail while your case proceeds through the courts.

 Shortly after you are arrested, you will appear before the District Court for your arraignment.
 At your arraignment, you will be formally read the charges against you and asked to enter a plea.
 Assuming you plead not guilty, you should have a preliminary hearing within ten (10) days if you are incarcerated or twenty (20) days if you are out on bond.
-The purpose of a preliminary hearing is to determine if probable cause exist to believe that a crime was committed by you.
+The purpose of a preliminary hearing is to determine if probable cause exists to believe that you committed a crime.
 If the District Court finds that probable cause exists, then your case will go to the Grand Jury.

 The Grand Jury

-The Grand Jury is a closed door proceeding where the Commonwealth Attorney’s office presents the evidence they believe demonstrates the guilt of the defendant.
-If the Grand Jury believes there is probable cause to believe you committed the crime you were charged with, they will issue an indictment against you.
+The Grand Jury is a closed-door proceeding where the Commonwealth Attorney’s office presents the evidence they believe demonstrates the guilt of the defendant.
+If the Grand Jury believes there is probable cause to believe you committed the crime, they will issue an indictment against you.

 Once you are indicted, the case transitions to the Circuit Court where you will be arraigned again.